njbennett/workstation/README.md

 This is my workstation setup script.
 There are many like it, but this one is mine.

+Before running this script
+- install Xcode by running `git` and the following the instructions.
+- [create a new ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) for the workstation and add it to get,
-To set up a new workstation, clone this repo and then run
+- clone this repo and then run

 ```
 ./bootstrap.sh